Research

 She has published 11 books, over 190 journal articles and nearly 50 chapters all in the areas of PSP, criminalized persons, and wellness – broadly defined.
 As a sex and gender researcher, her interests lay in the social health, identity construction, and lived experiences of individuals.

-Peter Smith is the president and senior scientist at the Institute for Work & Health (IWH) in Toronto, and an associate professor in the Dalla Lana School of Public Health at the University of Toronto.
-Before becoming the Institute’s president in January 2022, he was the scientific co-director.
+Peter Smith is the president and senior scientist at the Institute for Work & Health (IWH) in Toronto and an associate professor at the Dalla Lana School of Public Health at the University of Toronto.
+He became IWH’s president in January 2022, after serving as the scientific co-director.

-Ed received an Honours B.Sc.
-(1992) in Mathematics and Computer Science (Summa Cum Laude) from McMaster University, a M.Sc.
-(2005) in Computer Science from McMaster University and a Ph.D.
-(2012) in Computer Science from the University of Guelph.
-He has a B.Ed.
-(1993) and Ontario Teaching Certificate (OTC) from the University of Western Ontario, a M.Ed.
-(1998) and the Ph.D.
-(2006) in Education (Cognition and Learning) from Brock University.
+Ed holds an Honours B.Sc. in Mathematics and Computer Science from McMaster University, an M.Sc. in Computer Science from McMaster, and a Ph.D. in Computer Science from the University of Guelph.
+He also has a B.Ed. and Ph.D. in Education from Brock University.

 Research funded by Ontario Mental Health Foundation

-This evidenced based peer-led mental health literacy program designed specifically for health care was tested in a randomized parallel group trial that looked at the following research questions:
+This evidence based peer-led mental health literacy program designed specifically for healthcare was tested in a randomized parallel group trial that looked at the following research question:

 Is customized contact-based education more effective than standard mental health literacy training in increasing the help-seeking/outreach behaviours of workers in a healthcare setting?